mstocco/mariostoc.co/content/racereports/2023-xterra-whistler.md

 First lap is almost done but not before riding _Fountain of Love_.
 Behind me, someone askes to ride through.
 I find space and a guy powers by.
 He's in my age division.
-I press to match his pace when a rock, or a root, or whatever, puts me hard on the ground.
+I press to match his pace but a rock, or a root, or whatever, puts me hard on the ground.

 <!---->
 I pick myself up quickly and get back on my bike but 3rd place